defenseunicorns/uds-cli/docs/quickstart-and-usage.md

 The `uds ui` command launches UDS Runtime, which provides a web-based user interface to view what is running in your K8s cluster.
 More information regarding UDS Runtime can be found [here](https://github.com/defenseunicorns/uds-runtime).

 To exit UDS Runtime, press `Ctrl+C`.

-{{% alert-note %}}
-There is currently a known data loading [issue](https://github.com/defenseunicorns/uds-runtime/issues/365) with opening UDS Runtime via `uds ui` in multiple tabs or windows.
-If you encounter this issue, please ensure there is only one tab or window of UDS Runtime open at a time.
-{{% /alert-note %}}